BHT50/bht50.github.io/talks/abstracts/index.md

 #### Frank Saueressig (Radboud Universiteit Nijmegen — The Netherlands)

+### Quantum Switch on a Superposition of Spherical Shells
 #### Nelson Yokomizo (Federal University of Minas Gerais — Brazil)
+A characteristic generally expected to hold in a theory of quantum gravity is the existence of states describing superpositions of distinct geometries.
+Phenomenological models have recently been explored for the analysis of possible effects due to a superposition of geometries, including the occurrence of processes with indefinite order.
+In particular, in a gravitational quantum switch, the order of operations applied by two agents on a target system is entangled with the state of the geometry.
+We consider a model describing the superposition of geometries produced by distinct arrangements of spherical mass shells, and show that a protocol for the implementation of a gravitational quantum switch can be formulated in such a system.
+The geometries in superposition are identical in an exterior region outside a given radius, and differ within such a radius.
+The exterior region provides a classical frame with a definite geometry from which the superposition of geometries in the interior region can be probed.
+One of the agents crosses the interior region and becomes entangled with the geometry, which is explored as a resource for the implementation of the quantum switch.

 ## Contributed Talks